jeneration/mtc_feeds/README.md

 The MTC feeds importer module contains all code necessary for the following content importers:

-  * MTC meetings
+  * MTC meetings importer
-  * MTC map of the month
+  * MTC Map Of The Month importer
-  * MTC legacy data
+  * MTC legacy data importer

 These importers depend on the following Drupal 7 contrib modules: